 For WeGo Public Transit, this plan identifies strategies to increase the number of crosstown and community circulator services, connecting to core radial services into Downtown Nashville at a network of neighborhood transit centers (see Fig. 4).
 Candidate locations for transit centers are where two or more individual bus routes meet.
-However, in addition to strictly being transfer locations for two bus routes, transit centers should be designed to act as local and regional "mobility hubs" that provide connections between local services, between local and regional services, and between downtown and nondowntown locations.
+However, in addition to strictly being transfer locations for two bus routes, transit centers should be designed to act as local and regional "mobility hubs" that provide connections between

+Fig. 3: Transit model comparison - Point-to-Point vs Outlining local services, between local and regional services, and between downtown and nondowntown locations.
 In addition to bus service. they should safely and conveniently incorporate other mobility options to fill out the transportation "menu" for a neighborhood.
 Depending on the location and context for a particular center, this could include park-and-ride spaces, strong/ safe pedestrian connections to surrounding neighborhoods, bikeshare and bicycle parking, space for taxi/private shuttle/transportation networking company (Lyft, Uber, etc.) pick-up and drop off, and space to accommodate emerging mobility options such as scooters.
 They can (and should) also be constructed in conjunction with surrounding development in a manner that supports both.